Chris Kilham: Plant medicine

-Work in Natural Products Industry
+Natural products industry

 From 1985-1990, Kilham was the Vice President of Marketing for Bread and Circus.
 In 1990, Kilham founded Cowboy Marketing, a consulting firm for the natural foods industry.
 His book, Cowboy Marketing: How to Shoot from the Hip and Win on the Wild Frontier of Natural Foods Retailing is about his experiences in the natural foods industry.

-Role in Cannabis Reform
+Cannabis reform

-Kilham is an activist in the movement to legalize marijuana and has written about the topic, including the use of cannabis for medicinal purposes and U.S. patent 6.630.507.
+Kilham is an activist in the movement to legalize marijuana, and has written about the topic, including the use of cannabis for medicinal purposes and U.S. patent 6.630.507.

-Kilham appears in Robyn Grigg Lawerence's, The Cannabis Kitchen Cookbook (2015), He was listed as one of the "Top Cannabis Chefs" in Culture Magazine.
+Kilham appears in Robyn Grigg Lawerence's 2015 cannabis cookbook, The Cannabis Kitchen Cookbook, He was listed as one of the "Top Cannabis Chefs" in Culture Magazine.

-Voice of Shamanism
+Shamanism

 Kilham is recognized as a chief in the South Pacific.
 He researches and promotes psychoactive and psychedelic plants used in traditional shaman rituals, including kava and ayahuasca.
 He has written a book about the medicinal qualities of psychoactive and psychedelic plants, entitled Psyche Delicacies: Coffee, Chocolate, Chiles, Kava and Cannabis and Why They're Good for You.
-Chris' most recent book, The Ayahuasca Test Pilots Handbook - The Essential Guide to Ayahuasca Journeying, has been featured in Newsweek, Boston Magazine, and Reset with Amber Lyon.
+Chris' most recent book, The Ayahuasca Test Pilots Handbook - The Essential Guide to Ayahuasca Journeying, has been featured in Newsweek, Boston magazine, and Reset with Amber Lyon.
 The Ayahuasca Test Pilots Handbook - The Essential Guide to Ayahuasca Journeying is dedicated to Kilham's wife, Zoe Helene, and to the late Ipupiara, Bernardo Dias Peixoto, a shaman.

-Kilham's Ayahausca Monologues have been described as a “psychedelic TED talk” and “Insightful, funny, wild, and totally real".
+Kilham's Ayahuasca Monologues have been described as a “psychedelic TED talk” and “Insightful, funny, wild, and totally real".
 Chris is the founder of Ayahuasca Test Pilots, a “collaboration of individuals who engage in the ceremonial practice of ayahuasca journeying with skilled shamans”; his wife, Zoe Helene, serves as “Co-Pilot” for that organisation.

-Yoga and Meditation
+Yoga and meditation

 Kilham is a yoga teacher, conference speaker.
 Nicki Doane, Deepak Chopra, and Dr. Mehmet Oz are quoted on the book jacket.
 Kilham has been featured on The Dr. Oz Show teaching Dr. Mehmet Oz the exercises.
 He has also demonstrated The Five Tibetans on Fox News.
 His book, The Lotus and The Bud: Cannabis, Consciousness, and Yoga Practice, is a guide to blending cannabis with the practice of yoga.

 Kilham is sometimes referred to as the "Psychedelic Yogi".
 He has a Mind Body Disciplines degree from University of Massachusetts-Amherst, a major that he designed himself.